Top 10 Small Mixers For Live Performance [Updated Sept 2023]

 • Onboard effects including reverb, delay, and chorus

-• USB connectivity to easily connect to your computer and use as a recording interface
+• USB connectivity to easily connect to your computer and use as an audio interface

 Yamaha AG 06 portable mixer

-Although they are in the same category they are two different mixers with different applications, technology, benefits, and pros & cons.
+Although they are in the same category they are different with different applications, technology, benefits, and pros & cons.

-There’s only one phantom power on channel 1, Unlike the MG the phantom power buttons are applied to the 4 mic channels but there is a guitar mode on the second channel that sets the impedance appropriately for that input and also you will find an amp synth button on that channel.
+In AG series mixers there’s only one phantom power on channel 1.
+There is a guitar mode on the 2nd channel that sets the impedance appropriately for that input and also you will find an amp synth button on that channel.

 The Yamaha AG06 has a digital compression EQ and effect mode that is controlled by the software when you connect this to your computer.